ragingthunder511/da6401_assignment1/README.md

 Define the network architecture by specifying:

-Number of hidden layers
+-Number of hidden layers

-Number of neurons per layer
+-Number of neurons per layer

-Activation functions
+-Activation functions

-Learning rate and optimizer
+-Learning rate and optimizer

-Batch size and regularization parameters
+-Batch size and regularization parameters

 3. Train the Model